What You Need to Know Before Getting a Sleeve Tattoo

-Getting a sleeve tattoo is a huge commitment that requires more planning and time than a typical piece of body art.
+Getting a sleeve tattoo is a huge commitment that requires more planning than a typical piece of body art.
 You cannot impulsively choose an image from a binder or the Internet and stick it on your arm.
-If you want a decent-looking design that doesn't suck and makes you rethink your life choices, then you need to do ample research about the process, think about a theme and style, shop around for reputable artists, and then sit down with the artist of your choice to design the tattoo.
+If you want a decent-looking design that doesn't suck or make you rethink your life choices, then you need to do ample research about the process, think about a theme and style, shop around for reputable artists, and then sit down with the artist of your choice to design the tattoo.

 This article covers what you need to know before getting a sleeve tattoo, what the process is like while getting one (it cannot be done in a single session), and what you need to do afterwards to care for it.

 - Quarter Sleeve: Covers the area from the top of the shoulder halfway to the elbow.